RUC-DWBI-ML/A-CVRC/README.md

 ### Dataset

 We conducted numerical experiments on a series of UCI and KEEL datasets.
 Before running the datasets, they need to be normalized.
-So we can use the "origin2standard" from "common" class to uniform the datasets which mainly use the MinMaxScaler method to deal with datasets.
+So we can use the "origin2standard" from "common" class to normalize the datasets which mainly use the MinMaxScaler method to deal with datasets.

 ### Usage

 Running the ``run.py`` file

 ### Any issues